kazurayam/HowFailureHandlingAffectsExceptions/docs/README.md

 -   you need to read the source code of WebUI keywords if it threw a SERE.

-After all, how can you avoid SERE at all?
-Well I don’t know.
+Wow can you avoid SERE at all?
+Well, I don’t know.
 There is no silver bullet.
 Please find your way for yourself.

-In the TC4, I showed how to change the Groovy codes to fix a SERE-prone built-in keyword.
+In the TC4, I showed how to fix the defect in a built-in keyword.
 I hope Katalon to address my suggestion and fix the problematic built-in keywords.

-## Microsoft Azure DevOps log-in process --- a death zone
+## Microsoft Azure DevOps log-in process --- a dangerous zone

-In many Katalon forum posts, people encountered SERE while they tried to automate the login process into Microsoft Azure DevOps.
+There are many posts in the Katalon user forum where people experienced SERE while they tried to automate the login process of Microsoft Azure DevOps.

 <figure>
 <img src="https://kazurayam.github.io/StaleElementReferenceExceptionReproduction/images/MS_Azure_sign_in_page.png" alt="MS Azure sign in page" />